Mennash17/ASWE_NU_DjangoProject/README.md

 Simply Todo is a simple task management application built with Django.
 It allows users to create, update, and delete tasks.
 The application is styled using plain CSS.

-Phase 1:

 ## Features
+### Phase 1:
 - **Create Tasks**: Users can add new tasks with a title, description, and completion status.
 - **Update Tasks**: Users can edit existing tasks.
 - **Delete Tasks**: Users can remove tasks from the list.
 - **Task List**: Displays all tasks with their details.

+##Phase 2:

-Phase 2 Will include all or at least some of these adds to enhance its functionality:
+Will include all or at least some of these adds to enhance its functionality:

 1. **User Authentication**:
    - Allow users to register, log in, and manage their own tasks.